 Where the scope requires the decision maker to identify the documents that the applicant seeks to access

-The applicant must make their application in a way that allows the decision maker to identify the documents the applicant is seeking.
+The applicant must write their application so that the decision maker can tell which documents the applicant is seeking.
 The onus is on the applicant to identify the documents they want to access, not the decision maker.

-If the scope will require the decision maker to choose what documents the applicant should receive, or to undertake detailed investigation or analysis to identify the documents the applicant wants to access, the application will not be compliant.
+If the scope requires the decision maker to choose what documents the applicant should receive, or to undertake detailed investigation or analysis to identify the documents the applicant wants to access, the application will not be compliant.
 Applications of this kind may be explicit or implicit.

 As mentioned previously, working with an applicant to clarify scope is always recommended.
 Also, agencies must not take an overly technical approach when interpreting scope.
 When searching for and considering documents potentially responsive to an application, some degree of investigation and analysis will always be required.